pgjdbc/r2dbc-postgresql/README.md

 * `CodecRegistrar` to contribute `Codec`s for Postgres ObjectIDs.

 Extensions can be registered programmatically using `PostgresConnectionConfiguration` or discovered using Java's `ServiceLoader` mechanism (from `META-INF/services/io.r2dbc.postgresql.extension.Extension`).

+## Logging
+If SL4J is on the classpath, it will be used.
+Otherwise, there are two possible fallbacks: Console or `java.util.logging.Logger`).
+By default, the Console fallback is used.
+To use the JDK loggers, set the `reactor.logging.fallback` System property to `JDK`.

+Logging facilities:

+* Driver Logging: `io.r2dbc.postgresql`.
+* Query Logging: `io.r2dbc.postgresql.QUERY` on `DEBUG` level.

 ## License
 This project is released under version 2.0 of the [Apache License][l].